YaxinCheng/ScriptTools/Course-Checker/README.md

 # Course Checker

+## Due to some updates to the Dal Academic Table, this script cannot find the proper location and time for now.
+I will update it to fit the new updates.

 ## Functionalities
 1. Search courses in different faculties, terms, and years by their name(fuzzy), number(fuzzy), and course time
 2. Print the information on the screen or export to a file